Teaching Bible and Theology at Messiah University

 Some Final Words

 The Apostle Paul, who encouraged early Christians to “run the good race,” is well known for his athletics analogies.
 It’s in that spirit that we reflect on our work as professors, which is not unlike that of coaches.
 The best coaches work their players hard in view of a larger goal.
 For us, that goal is to prepare thoughtful disciples of Jesus Christ for the long haul, disciples who have learned to read the Bible well and have begun to develop a theological framework that is truly their own.

 This sort of training is sometimes exhilarating, sometimes exhausting, and often somewhere in between.
 But because of its great reward, it is always worth the best efforts of students and faculty alike.
 As faculty members, we stand ready to discuss ideas after class and to share with our students our own experiences in the Christian journey.
 In all of this, we hope that they will find our classes occasions to grow in intellect, character, and Christian faith.

-Department of Biblical and Religious Studies
+Department of Biblical, Religious, and Philosophical Studies